Exion007/SRS-Mobil/README.md

 -   Making the account visible or not visible by other users.
 -   Admin interface for managing (add-delete-update) users and songs.
 -   Log out functionality.
+-   Forgot password extension.

 ## In Progress:

--   Forgot password extension.
+-   None

 ## Will Do:

--
+-   None

 ## Guide: